Winter snows come to Dublin.

-From 1833 until 1883 it was used as a police barracks.
+From 1833 until 1883 it was a police barracks.
 Known as Roundtown Section House.
 This refered to a circular terrace of housing that encompassed a local road junction.

 The Turnpike was in later years converted to a plumbers office and family home.

-Two of the children who grew up here are now pursuing careers abroad.
+Two of the children who grew up here are now happily pursuing careers abroad

-Memory of a little helper rescued from quicksand during renovations he went on to be a well-travelled freethinking cobbler who designed Europe’s most beautiful shoes.
+Memory of a little helper rescued from quicksand during renovations he went on to be a well-traveled freethinking cobbler who designed Europe’s most beautiful shoes.